pagnani/AttentionDCA.jl/README.md

 ```
 ## Use

-The training functions
+The functions for the training are
 ```
+trainer, stat_trainer,
+artrainer, stat_artrainer,
-trainer, stat_trainer, artrainer, stat_artrainer, multi_trainer, multi_artrainer, stat_multi_trainer
+multi_trainer, stat_multi_trainer
+multi_artrainer
 ```
-take as as inputs either tuples with integer-encoded MSA and weight vector $(Z,W)$ or a path to the fasta file containing the sequences of the protein family under study.
+These take as as inputs either tuples with integer-encoded MSA and weight vector $(Z,W)$ or a path to the fasta file containing the sequences of the protein family under study.